paragonie/ciphersweet/docs/SECURITY.md

 > At this threshold, due to the pigeonhole principle, we would expect a 16 byte block of the keystream to repeat long before a nonce/key pair repeats.

-Assuming nonces never repeat for a given key, the next

 By using an Encrypt-then-HMAC construction and verifying MACs in constant-time (as per [the encryption documentation](internals/03-encryption.md)), we side-step chosen-ciphertext attacks (assuming HMAC-SHA384 remains secure).

 Additionally, the AES and HMAC keys are derived from a single key through HKDF-SHA384.
+You cannot provide independent keys for each step in the process.

 #### FIPSCrypto Fast Blind Indexes